Droogans/unmaintainable-code/README.md

 #### One Missing File

-Make sure that one or more critical files is missing.
+Make sure that one or more critical files are missing.
 This is best done with includes of includes.
 For example, in your main module, you have

 ```c
 #include <stdcode.h>